 Meet Teiva: A Moorea Local on Why Tourists Keep Coming to the Wrong Beach

 Teiva Teriitahi has lived on Moorea for fifteen years.
 Born in Papeete, he moved to the island after marrying a woman from Haapiti village on the west coast.
-He fishes in the mornings, runs lagoon tours in the afternoon, and spends his evenings maintaining the family's pension — three beachfront bungalows that his wife's grandmother built in the 1980s.
+He fishes in the mornings, runs lagoon tours in the afternoon, and spends his evenings keeping up the family's pension — three beachfront bungalows his wife's grandmother built in the 1980s.

-We sat on the dock behind his house at 6 AM, watching the first light turn Cook's Bay pink, while he talked about the island he calls home.
+Catch him at 6 AM on the dock behind his house, as the first light turns Cook's Bay pink, and he'll talk about the island he calls home.

 What's the biggest thing tourists get wrong about Moorea?

-They go to Temae Beach because the guidebook says it's the best beach.
-It IS a beautiful beach — white sand, clear water, view of Tahiti.
-But it's a public beach next to the old Sofitel site, and on weekends it's packed with people from Tahiti who take the morning ferry over.
-They blast music, they bring coolers, it's a party.
+Most head straight to Temae Beach because the guidebook crowns it the best on the island.
+And it is beautiful — white sand, clear water, a clean view of Tahiti.
+But it sits on public land next to the old Sofitel site, and on weekends it fills with people from Tahiti who ride the morning ferry over, coolers and speakers in tow.
+It turns into a party.

-If you want that, great.
-But if you want the Moorea beach experience — quiet, Polynesian, nobody bothering you — go to the west coast.
-Haapiti.
-There are beaches between the villages with nobody on them.
-You walk five minutes from the road through coconut palms and you're alone.
-My family goes every Sunday after church.
+If that's what you want, enjoy it.
+If you want the real Moorea beach — quiet, Polynesian, nobody crowding you — drive the west coast to Haapiti.
+Between the villages, beaches sit empty.
+Walk five minutes from the road through the coconut palms and you have the sand to yourself.
+Teiva's family goes every Sunday after church.

 Where specifically?

-(Laughs) I'm not giving you GPS coordinates.
-But drive the west coast road past the InterContinental, keep going south past the little Haapiti cemetery, and look for the beaten paths through the trees toward the water.
-You'll know because there will be zero signs and zero people.
+He won't hand over GPS coordinates.
+But drive the west coast road past the InterContinental, keep heading south past the little Haapiti cemetery, and watch for the beaten paths cutting through the trees toward the water.
+You'll know them by what's missing: zero signs, zero people.

-Honestly?
-Yes.
-I know I'm biased because I run one, but the lagoon is Moorea.
-You can't understand this island from the road.
-You need to be in the water.
+His answer is yes, bias and all: the lagoon is Moorea.
+You can't understand this island from the road; you have to get in the water.

-The big companies charge 8,000-10,000 XPF ($70-88) and pack 15 people on a boat.
-My tour takes maximum six people for 7,000 XPF ($61).
-We go to the same spots — shark and ray feeding in the shallows, snorkeling on the reef, lunch on a motu — but I take people to my spots.
-The coral garden off the northwest reef that the big boats don't go to because it's too shallow for their hulls.
-The channel where I've seen eagle rays every morning for three years.
+The big companies charge 8,000-10,000 XPF ($70-88) and pack fifteen people onto a boat.
+Teiva's tour caps at six for 7,000 XPF ($61).
+It hits the same highlights — shark and ray feeding in the shallows, snorkeling on the reef, lunch on a motu — but routes to quieter spots: the coral garden off the northwest reef the big boats skip because it's too shallow for their hulls, the channel where eagle rays have turned up every morning for three years.

-But the important thing — and I tell all my guests this — is that you don't NEED a tour.
-Grab a mask and snorkel, walk into the lagoon from almost anywhere on the north or west coast, and you'll see fish, coral, maybe a small shark.
-The water is chest-deep for 200 meters out.
+The honest part he tells every guest: you don't need a tour at all.
+Grab a mask and snorkel, wade into the lagoon from almost anywhere on the north or west coast, and you'll find fish, coral, maybe a small shark.
+The water stays chest-deep for 200 meters out.
 It's nature's aquarium.

 The shark experience — is it safe?

 Completely.
-These are blacktip reef sharks, maybe one meter long.
-They eat small fish.
-They have never attacked a human in recorded history in Moorea.
-The stingrays are the same — they've been fed by guides for decades and they come to boats like dogs come to dinner.
+These are blacktip reef sharks, maybe a meter long, built for small fish, with no recorded attack on a human in Moorea's history.
+The stingrays are the same story — fed by guides for decades, they glide up to boats like dogs to dinner.

-Is it "wild" wildlife?
-No. It's semi-habituated.
-Some purists hate that.
-But for most visitors, wading in waist-deep water with sharks circling your legs is the memory they'll never forget.
-I've done it thousands of times and I still enjoy watching people's faces the first time a shark passes between their legs.
+Is it truly wild?
+No. It's semi-habituated, and purists bristle at that.
+But for most visitors, standing waist-deep while sharks circle their legs is the memory that outlasts the trip.
+Teiva has watched it thousands of times and still loves the look on a first-timer's face when a shark slips between their feet.

-Moorea pineapple is the best pineapple in the world.
-I'll fight anyone who says otherwise.
-The volcanic soil in Opunohu Valley gives it a sweetness you don't get from Hawaiian pineapple or anything from a supermarket.
+Moorea pineapple, Teiva will argue, is the best in the world — and he'll take on anyone who disagrees.
+The volcanic soil of the Opunohu Valley gives it a sweetness no Hawaiian pineapple or supermarket fruit can touch.

-Visit the Rotui Juice Factory — it's free, they give you tastings, and you can buy juice and fruit liqueurs.
-But the real move is buying a pineapple from a roadside stall.
-Old aunties sell them from their cars — 300-500 XPF (~$2.60-4.40) for a perfectly ripe one.
-Cut it with a knife on the beach and eat it with your hands.
+Visit the Rotui Juice Factory — it's free, the tastings are generous, and you can buy juice and fruit liqueurs.
+But the real move is a roadside stall, where aunties sell perfectly ripe pineapples from their cars for 300-500 XPF (~$2.60-4.40).
+Cut one open with a knife on the beach and eat it with your hands.
 That's the Moorea experience.

-The ATV tours.
-They charge 12,000-15,000 XPF (~$105-132) to drive noisy ATVs through the valley and up to Belvedere Lookout.
-You can drive to Belvedere yourself for free.
-The road is paved.
-Any rental car can do it.
+Start with the ATV tours.
+They charge 12,000-15,000 XPF (~$105-132) to run noisy quads through the valley up to Belvedere Lookout — a drive you can make yourself for free.
+The road is paved; any rental car handles it.

-Also, the dolphin interaction programs.
-I won't name the company.
-But keeping dolphins in a pen in the lagoon for tourists to swim with is not something I support.
-Go snorkeling and see wild spinner dolphins offshore instead — they're there almost every morning off the north coast.
+Then the dolphin interaction programs, which Teiva won't endorse and won't name: penning dolphins in the lagoon for tourists to swim with isn't the island's spirit.
+Go snorkeling and find wild spinner dolphins offshore instead — they show up almost every morning off the north coast.
 Free.
 Wild.
 Better.

 Best restaurant on the island?

-For tourists?
-Rudy's in Cook's Bay.
-Great poisson cru, beautiful lagoon view, reasonable prices for French Polynesia.
+For tourists, Rudy's in Cook's Bay — excellent poisson cru, a beautiful lagoon view, prices that stay reasonable for French Polynesia.

-But the best meal on Moorea is at someone's house.
+But the best meal on Moorea is in someone's home.
 If you stay at a pension and your host invites you to a Sunday tamaaraa (feast), say yes.
-Poisson cru, taro, uru (breadfruit), pua'a (pork), coconut bread.
-This is real Polynesian food and you can't get it in any restaurant.
+Poisson cru, taro, uru (breadfruit), pua'a (pork), coconut bread — real Polynesian food you won't find on any menu.

 What do tourists consistently get wrong?